pgdogdev/docs/docs/configuration/pgdog.toml/general.md

 - `full`

 Full enables support for rewriting prepared statements sent over the simple protocol.
-Extended handles prepared statements sent normally using the extended protocol. `full` attempts to rewrite prepared statements sent over using the simple protocol.
+Extended handles prepared statements sent normally using the extended protocol. `full` attempts to rewrite prepared statements sent using the simple protocol.

 Default: **`extended`**

 ### `prepared_statements_limit`

 Number of prepared statements that will be allowed for each server connection.
-If this limit is reached, least used statement is closed and replaced with the newest one.
+If this limit is reached, the least used statement is closed and replaced with the newest one.
 Additionally, any unused statements in the [global cache](../../features/prepared-statements.md) above this limit will be removed.